-New Mexico meets this goal in part.
-New Mexico is commended for including multiple measures of student learning in its teacher evaluations.
-However, the state should consider revising its guidelines to insist that local districts use evidence of student learning garnered through objective measures such as standardized test results, in addition to subjective measures, as the preponderant criterion of a teacher evaluation.
+West Virginia meets only a small part of this goal.
+West Virginia is commended for requiring classroom observations, but it should consider revising its policy to require local districts to use evidence of student learning garnered through objective measures such as standardized test results, in addition to subjective measures, as the preponderant criterion of a teacher evaluation.
 The state should also ensure that evaluation instruments do not permit teachers found ineffective in the classroom to receive satisfactory ratings.